-The Historical Fencer is a project where we gather thoughts, knowledge and ideas about fencing culture and what it means to be a fencer.
+The Historical Fencer is a project where we gather thoughts, knowledge and ideas about fencing, fencing culture and what it means to be a fencer.
 We aim to provide the reader with content that will deepen their understanding of historical fencing and classical fencing in particular, and to create a conversation on what it means to be a fencer today.

 My name is Anders Linnard.
 I am the founder of Gothenburg Historical Fencing School and owner of St Mark Fencing equipment and clothing, together with world renowned historical fencer Axel Pettersson.
 Axel also co-hosts The Historical Fencer Podcast.
 I have also founded and run the ranking organisation The Fencing Guild.

-Over the years, I have produced material on teaching, interpretations, identity and equipment.
-I have also competed with some success, winning the first Swedish National Championships as well as Swordfish among other things.
+Over the years, I have produced material on teaching, interpretations, culture, history, identity and equipment.
+I have also competed with some success, winning the first Swedish National Championships as well as Swordfish, among other things.

 If you like what you see, don’t forget to support us on Patreon!